Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/uart/uart_ring_buffer_interrupt/readme.md

 - Connect the Debug USB port (J500) on the board to the computer using a micro USB cable
 - Connect the USB to UART port (J400) on the board to the computer using a micro USB cable

+### Setting up PIC32MK MCA Curiosity Pro Board

+- Connect the Debug USB port (J1) on the board to the computer using a micro USB cable

 ## Running the Application